garrandall/popular-music-data/tracks/purple-medley-prince.md

 Don't worry, I won't hurt U
 I only want U 2 have some fun
-Baby, baby, baby I'm a star (Star, ooh)
+Baby, baby, baby I'm a star (Star, oh
 Might not know it now
-Baby, but I are, I'm a star, eh (Star, ooh)
+Baby, but I are, I'm a star, eh (Star, oh
 I don't wanna stop 'til I reach the top, oh
 Ow!